TaskID/SaltyChatSwitcher/README.md

 # SaltyChatSwitcher
 A simple tool to switch between SaltyChat v2 and SaltyChat v3 with just one click.
+The program currently only works on windows.

 **The [Java Runtime Environment](https://www.java.com/en/download/) (version 8 or higher) is required.**